 If we had more time and better conditions we would have hiked more of the rim trail for continual views of the canyon looking down on to the Colorado River and just taking it all in.
 Our plan had been to hike South Kaibab Trail down in to the canyon for the experience, but the trailhead was covered in ice and treacherous.
 Bright Angel trail is the other option, but it too was covered in ice.
 If you decided to do either of these trails, accept that the route back up will be steep and difficult, have little shade, and you will need lots of water with you.
 The shuttle bus system inside the park will help you navigate the trailheads with ease and allow you to leave you car parked in the visitor center lot for the day.

 We made the difficult but necessary decision to leave the park after just 3 hours in order to get on the road, knowing we were heading in to bad weather.
-Our original plan was to visit Petrified Forest National Park and enjoy the old Route 66 areas of Northern Arizona.
+Our original southwest road trip itinerary was to visit Petrified Forest National Park and enjoy the old Route 66 areas of Northern Arizona.
 Unfortunately we had to change our national parks road trip plans on a dime and head south.
 We made the right decision.